r5d/fsfi/md/article/better-than-whatsapp.md

       Telegram, and in comparison to Telegram it offers server software also as Free Software which makes it better than Telegram.</p>

-      <p>End to end encryption is enabled by default and groups
+      <p>End-to-end encryption is enabled by default and groups
       chats are also encrypted.</p>

       <p>Minimal